GeraDNG/Gems-Dark-Theme_Arduino/README.md

 - Different color in multi-line comments and use of *italics*.
 - Different color in the operators (`<`, `>`, `+`, `-`, `*`, `/`, `=`, etc).

+### ⚙️ Installation
-⚙️ The installation was tested on Arduino IDE 1.8.15.
-You must copy the "theme" folder of this repository in the following macOS location: `~/Applications/Arduino.app/Contents/Java/lib/` (for Windows use `C:\Program Files (x86)\Arduino\lib`; and for Linux use `/usr/share/arduino/lib/`).
-It is recommended to rename the folder in that location to "theme_original", before pasting the one in this repository.
+The installation was tested on Arduino IDE 1.8.15.
+You must copy the `theme` folder of this repository in the following macOS location: `~/Applications/Arduino.app/Contents/Java/lib/` (for Windows use `C:\Program Files (x86)\Arduino\lib`; and for Linux use `/usr/share/arduino/lib/`).
+It is recommended to rename the folder in that location to `theme_original`, before pasting the one in this repository.
+Additionally, we recommend changing the font to "Menlo" for the editor.
+This is achieved by editing the file `Preferences.txt` ([tutorial](https://support.arduino.cc/hc/en-us/articles/4402771781522-How-to-change-IDE-text-font-settings)).

 ## Gem's Dark, tema para el IDE de Arduino 👨🏼‍💻
-### Español 🇪🇸🇲🇽
+### Descripción en español 🇪🇸🇲🇽
 Este es un tema desarrollado para el IDE de Arduino.
 Fue creado e inspirado gracias a: [One Dark](https://github.com/konrad91/OneDarkArduino).
 Las diferencias con el tema original son: